WebAssembly/component-model/design/mvp/Async.md

 [`Task`]'s `wait` method.
 Thus, the difference between `callback` and non-`callback` is mostly one of optimization, not expressivity.

+### Backpressure

+Once a component exports asynchronously-lifted functions, multiple concurrent export calls can start piling up, each consuming some of the component's finite private resources (like linear memory), requiring the component to be able to exert *backpressure* to allow some tasks to finish (and release private resources) before admitting new async export calls.
+To do this, a component may call the `task.backpressure` built-in to set a "backpressure" flag that causes subsequent export calls to immediately return in the [starting](#starting) state without calling the component's Core WebAssembly code.

+See the [`canon_task_backpressure`] function and [`Task.enter`] method in the Canonical ABI explainer for the setting and implementation of backpressure.

 ### Starting

 When a component asynchronously lifts a function, instead of the function